Pennsylvania: Race and ethnicity

-The vast majority of Pennsylvania's population is made up of whites, blacks and Hispanics, with the latter two being minorities and having significant populations.
+The vast majority of Pennsylvania's population is made up of Whites, Blacks, Hispanics, and Asian Americans.
 Non-Hispanic Whites make up the majority of Pennsylvania; they are mostly descended from German, Irish, Scottish, Welsh, Italian, and English immigrants.
 Rural portions of South Central Pennsylvania are recognized nationally for their Amish communities.
 Wyoming Valley, including Scranton and Wilkes-Barre, has the highest percentage of white residents of any metropolitan area with a population of 500,000 or above in the U.S.; in Wyoming Valley, 96.2% of the population claim to be white with no Hispanic background.
+Romani people have been present in the state since the mid-1800s.

 The state's Hispanic or Latino American population grew by 82.6% between 2000 and 2010, marking one of the largest increases in a state's Hispanic population.
 The significant growth of the Hispanic or Latino population is due to migration to the state mainly from Puerto Rico, a U.S. territory, and to a lesser extent immigration from countries such as the Dominican Republic, Mexico, and various Central and South American nations and a wave of Hispanic and Latinos leaving New York City and New Jersey for more affordable living.

-Romani people have been present in the state since the mid-1800s.

 The majority of Hispanic or Latino Americans in Pennsylvania are of Puerto Rican descent.
 Most of the remaining Hispanic or Latino population is made up of Mexicans and Dominicans, and the majority of Hispanics and Latinos are concentrated in Philadelphia, the Lehigh Valley, and South Central Pennsylvania.
 The Hispanic or Latino population is greatest in Bethlehem, Allentown, Reading, Lancaster, York, and around Philadelphia.
 As of 2010, the vast majority of Hispanics and Latino Americans in Pennsylvania, about 85%, live within a 150 mi radius of Philadelphia, and about 20% live in the city itself.

-The Asian population swelled by almost 60%, mostly Indian, Vietnamese, and Chinese immigrants, and many Asians moving to Philadelphia from New York City.
+Pennsylvania's Asian population more than doubled between 2000 and 2020, comprising mostly Indian, Chinese, Vietnamese, Korean, and Filipino immigrants, and many Asians moving to Philadelphia from New York City.
 The rapid growth of this community has given Pennsylvania one of the largest Asian populations in the nation.
-The African American population grew by 13%, which was the largest increase in that population among the state's peers of New York, New Jersey, Ohio, Illinois, and Michigan.
-Pennsylvania has a high in-migration of black and Hispanic people from other nearby states with the eastern and south-central portions of the state seeing the bulk of the increases.

 Among the state's black population, the vast majority in the state are African American.
 There are also a growing number of black residents of West Indian, recent African, and Hispanic or Latino origins.
 Most Blacks live in the Philadelphia area, Pittsburgh, or South Central Pennsylvania.
 Additionally, in 2020, 31,052 identified as being Native American alone, and 158,112 did in combination with one or more other races.